 here's a taster for the album, a track called 'The Seeker'...

-And Man Created God - double LP winkle 44 on sale August 13
+And Man Created God - double LP winkle 44 sold out here

 Sendelica's first studio album in two years is a bit of a monster - a stunning double LP of instrumentals that cements the band's position as one of the UK's leading exponents of intrumental spacerock.

-Pressed in two vinyl colour versions, housed in a die-cut sleeve with printed inner sleeves and a fold-out poster, we've gone to town on this one - and you can pre-order a set (or sets!) now.
+Pressed in two vinyl colour versions, housed in a die-cut sleeve with printed inner sleeves and a fold-out poster, we've gone to town on this one - and you can pre-order a set (or sets!) now - or at least join the waiting-list.

 Sendelica have been part of the Fruits de Mer family for over 10 years – albums, singles, gigs – we’ve kind of grown up/grown old together, and the band have picked up fans including Kris Needs in the process.
 Their new album ‘And Man Created God’ has been two years in the making and is another step forward for Pete Bingham and co – intense, complex – but better that I hand over to the band’s leader Pete Bingham to explain….